William Vainqueur: FC Nantes

 Born in Neuilly-sur-Marne, a commune in the eastern suburbs of Paris, Vainqueur joined Noisy-le-Grand FC at the age of 8.
 In 2001, he moved to the youth system of AJ Auxerre and spent one year there, before being released.
-After his release by Auxerre, he continued to train, to work on himself, leading to re–join Bussy-Saint-Georges FC.
-There, he was discovered at the age 14 by FC Nantes.
-However, joining FC Nantes saw him Vainqueur move away, as he saw them once every month.
+After his release by Auxerre, Vainqueur continued to train, to work on himself, leading to re–join Bussy-Saint-Georges FC.
+There, he was discovered at the age 14 by FC Nantes's scout team.
+However, moving to Nantes in Pays de la Loire saw Vainqueur move away, as he saw his family once every month.

-Having progressed through the youth system at Nantes, Vainqueur made his senior debut during the 2006–07 Ligue 1 season, which came against Olympique de Marseille, where he started the match before coming off in the 69th minute for Miloš Dimitrijević, in a 0–0 draw on 18 February 2007.
-He soon become involved in a number of matches following an absent of Alioum Saidou, though he faced setback with injury.
-Although the club were eventually relegated to Ligue 2 at the end of the season, Vainqueur went on to make ten appearances for the side and signed his first professional contract with the Ligue 1 club shortly after.
+Having progressed through the youth system at Nantes, Vainqueur made his senior debut during the 2006–07 Ligue 1 season, where he started the match before coming off in the 69th minute for Miloš Dimitrijević, in a 0–0 draw against Olympique de Marseille on 18 February 2007.
+Vainqueur soon become involved in a number of matches following an absent of Alioum Saidou, though he faced setback with injury.
+However, the club were eventually relegated to Ligue 2 at the end of the season after losing 1–0 against Bordeaux on 9 May 2007.
+At the end of the 2006–07 season, Vainqueur went on to make ten appearances for FC Nantes.
+Shortly after, he signed his first professional contract with the Ligue 1 club shortly.

-However, ahead of the 2007–08 season, Vainqueur was sidelined for six months after rupturing his cruciate ligaments on his right knee while on duty for France U19.
+However, ahead of the 2007–08 season, Vainqueur was out for six months after rupturing his cruciate ligaments on his right knee while on duty for France U19.
 By January, he returned to training after being on the sidelines.
 However, he suffered another injury with a broken cruciate ligament.
-It wasn't until on 10 March 2008 when he made his first appearance of the season, coming on as a substitute, in a 1–0 win over Grenoble Foot.
+On 10 March 2008, Vainqueur made his first appearance of the season, coming on as a substitute, in a 1–0 win over Grenoble Foot.
 He went on to make five appearances in the 2007–08 season, as FC Nantes were promoted back to Ligue 1 at the first attempt.

-In the 2008–09 season, Vainqueur didn't make his first appearance of the season on 20 September 2008, where he came on as a substitute, in a 2–0 win over Valenciennes.
-However, he struggled for the most of the season on the substitute bench, as well as, his own injury concerns.
+Vainqueur had to wait until 20 September 2008 to make his first appearance of the 2008–09 season, coming on as a substitute, in a 2–0 win over Valenciennes.
+However, he struggled for most of the season on the substitute bench, as well as, his own injury concerns.
 By the second half of the season, Vainqueur soon regained his first team place, in the defensive midfield position.
-Despite suffering injuries and suspension during the 2008–09 season, FC Nantes were relegated back to Ligue 2 after finishing 19th on the table and he went on to make eighteen appearances in all competitions.
+He later faced further absence later in the 2008–09 season that saw FC Nantes were relegated back to Ligue 2 after finishing 19th on the table.
+At the end of the 2008–09 season, Vainqueur went on to make eighteen appearances in all competitions.